bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-Let\'s give this a try.
+Let&apos;s give this a try.
 Here I have my page, I have some paragraphs on the page, and I can write a script here, **document.getElementsByTagName.** Then I can pass in, say, a P for paragraphs.
-What this is going to do is it\'s going to go in and get all of these elements, and I can assign that to a variable, var myParagraphs equals.
+What this is going to do is it&apos;s going to go in and get all of these elements, and I can assign that to a variable, var myParagraphs equals.
 Now, myParagraphs is going to hold a collection of paragraphs, and if I console log that out, **console.log(my Paragraphs).**

-If I console log that out, let\'s see what I get.
-I\'m going to come back over here to my page and refresh, and we don\'t see any difference here, but if I go to the console, you\'ll see I get an HTMLCollection of three things; paragraph, paragraph, and paragraph, and that\'s what\'s in here, and I could even fold this down and see what the different paragraphs are, it gives me some information about them, but it\'s giving me the collection of the paragraphs here.
+If I console log that out, let&apos;s see what I get.
+I&apos;m going to come back over here to my page and refresh, and we don&apos;t see any difference here, but if I go to the console, you&apos;ll see I get an HTMLCollection of three things; paragraph, paragraph, and paragraph, and that&apos;s what&apos;s in here, and I could even fold this down and see what the different paragraphs are, it gives me some information about them, but it&apos;s giving me the collection of the paragraphs here.

-That\'s important to understand about this particular method.
+That&apos;s important to understand about this particular method.
 Whereas getElementByID gives me always just one thing.
-It\'ll always give me one because IDs are unique.
+It&apos;ll always give me one because IDs are unique.
 Whereas **getElementsByTagName** will give me an HTMLCollection of elements that I need to then do something else with.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->